Research

 2. Political incentives and climate adaptation policy with Hanno Hilbig and Christian Baehr.

-3. Climate Change and political selection with Guilherme Fasolin
+3. Climate Change and Political Entry: Evidence from Brazilian Municipal Elections with Guilherme Fasolin